Three Sequence Models. All Failed.

 - They grouped “short sessions” together.

-But they couldn’t tell the difference between:
+They couldn’t tell the difference between:

 - A long session because the user is interested.